- Be careful of mailto links

 - Expect spam from any address used in a domain registration

 It’s a given, so don’t use an address that you don’t want to have spammed.
-In the past, I used an address that I had never used anywhere else or for any other purpose, and simply ignored most of the email that went to it.
-My current registrar, 1&1, allows me to register my domains privately, so my real address is never exposed to strangers.
+In the past, I used an address that I had never used anywhere else or for any other purpose, and simply ignored most of the emails that went to it.
+Most registrars will allow you to register your domains privately now, so your address isn’t exposed to spammers.

 - If you do own a domain, do NOT set it up so that messages sent to absolutely any address at the domain reach you.